maluskarhrishikesh/angular-library-app/README.md

 # angular-library-app
+Frontend for "Book Library Application" that connects to postgres database via springboot microservice.

 Make sure you have node , npm and angular installed on your system.
 Angular requires Node.js version 8.x or 10.x.